JoelKuruvill/Next-JS-Authentication-App/README.md

 Created: 2024-03-02
 Updated: 2024-04-24

-Stopped at 0:54mins:57sec.
+Stopped at 1hr10mins:33sec.
 This project is created and developed following the turoial [course offered by freeCodeCamp](https://www.freecodecamp.org/news/secure-next-js-applications-with-role-based-authentication-using-nextauth), to learn more about OAuth authentication and NextJS.

-NextAuth Documentations:
+## NextAuth Documentations:
-Client Member page = Client-side authentication
+### Authentication Approaches in this project:
-Member page = Server-side authentication
+Client-side authentication | Client Member page Server-side authentication | Member page
-Middleware.. allows for role-based authentication!
+Role-based authentication! | Acomplished with middleware.

 [BELOW IS GENERATED README retained for personal learning reference]